light-bo/CodeSnippets/README.md

-Some useful XCode code snippets, include Objective-C and Swift.
+Some useful Xcode code snippets, include Objective-C and Swift.

-The path of XCode code snippets in your computer is : **~/Library/Developer/Xcode/UserData/CodeSnippets**
+The path of Xcode code snippets in your computer is : **~/Library/Developer/Xcode/UserData/CodeSnippets**